At over 5,000 words, this guide takes a deep dive into the world of VPN routers.

 Easy to setup Asus VPN routers

-The AsusWRT stock firmware natively supports these VPN protocols: OpenVPN, L2TP, and PPTP.
+The AsusWRT stock firmware natively supports these VPN protocols: WireGuard, OpenVPN, L2TP, and PPTP.
 Setup is a breeze (about 20 minutes or less) and you can load numerous VPN configurations onto your router (which is something you can’t do with DD-WRT).

 All Asus routers you can use with OpenVPN